ctphoenix/Python-Course-Material/chapter6.md

 In this homework, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple interactive plotting.
 We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.

 *** =instructions
 -  Here we provide a basic demonstration of an interactive grid plot using Bokeh.
 Execute the following code and follow along with the comments.
-We will later adapt this code to plot the correlations among distillery flavor profiles, as well as a geographical map of distilleries colored by region and flavor profile.
+We will later adapt this code to plot the correlations among distillery flavor profiles as well as plot a geographical map of distilleries colored by region and flavor profile.

 *** =hint
 - Just execute and read along with the code given!